foadsadr/crypto-portfolio-optimizer/README.md

 ## Installation
 First, clone the repository and then run the following command.

 ```pip3 install -r requirements.txt```

 ## Usage
 Just run the following command.

 ```python3 main.py```

 ## Config
 You can change the `config.py` file to change the simulation parameters.
-- `CANDIDATE_COINS` is a list of coins which you want you buy them.
+- `CANDIDATE_COINS` is a list of coins that you want to buy.
 - `WEIGHTS_STEP_PRECISION_PERCENT`: if you set you set it to 20, your portfolio might be something like this: 20% BTC, 40% ETH, 60% ETH (each weight will be a factor of 20%)
-- `SIMULATION_START_DATE` indicates the start time interval of simulation.
+- `SIMULATION_START_DATE` indicates the start time interval of the simulation.
-- `SIMULATION_END_DATE` indicates the end time interval of simulation.
+- `SIMULATION_END_DATE` indicates the end time interval of the simulation.
 - `START_WALLET_SIZE_USD` indicates the total amount of money (in the US Dollars) you want to invest.